No wreckage found in expedition to solve fate of Amelia Earhart

 Researchers had said they believed Earhart's Lockheed Electra plane could rest in waters off Nikumaroro, where they suspect she survived for weeks or months.

-During the five days they spent searching, the crew of expedition ship Niku VII was challenged by the undersea environment, in the form of a craggy reef slope with vertical cliffs stretching down for between 110 feet (34 meters) and 250 feet (76 meters), the group said on its website.
+During the five days they spent searching, the crew of expedition ship Niku VII was challenged by the undersea environment, in the form of a craggy reef slope with vertical cliffs stretching down for between 110 feet and 250 feet, the group said on its website.

 On July 19, the expedition's blog questioned whether an aircraft that sank 75 years ago could even be found.
 Not only is the area filled with nooks, crannies and caves, but it is possible the aircraft might have floated away, the group said.